nelnn/yt-summary/README.md

 ```

 Remember to export your LLM API key as an environment variable before running
 the function.
-Alternatively, you can save them in a `.env` file in the root directory.
+Alternatively, you can save them in a `.env` file in your project
+root directory.

 ### Transcript Extractor